WHAT IS CCF?

 The programme can be full of activities and projects that get each pupil excited, allowing them to develop existing talents and discover new ones, whilst meeting new friends and learning a great deal about themselves along the way.

-The Award Scheme at Rydal Penrhos is supported by several enthusiastic staff, including Dr Lewis, Miss Margerison and and Miss Jones.
+The Award Scheme at Rydal Penrhos is supported by several enthusiastic staff, including Dr Lewis and Mrs Coates.

 Expedition training, advice and encouragement are delivered throughout the year as part of the co-curricular programme.

 There are a wealth of opportunities for pupils at Rydal Penrhos to be involved in music.
 There are numerous concerts and performances both in school and in the wider community that allow all our musicians to develop their crucial performance skills with full support from the school’s highly experienced team of music professionals.

 We actively invite all pupils to learn a musical instrument and/or study singing.

 Why choose Speech and Drama?

 The future of our nation depends on our ability to create and be creative.
 During the coming decades our most important natural resources will be human resources.
 If our nation is to continue to meet the challenges of the future, today’s schools need to develop creative leaders.

 At the centre of speech and drama is communication.
 S&D allows pupils to communicate with and understand others in new and exciting ways and provides training in the very practical aspects of communication so necessary in today’s increasingly information-centred world.

 Pupils who have participated in speech and drama activities are less likely to have difficulty speaking in public, will be more persuasive in their communication, will be better able to be empathetic and will have a more positive, confident self-image.